lpaolini/AccentaG4/README.md

 - ABORT (alarm aborted)

 Signals are held at +13v and fall to 0v when active.
+They are absolutely crucial for this project as some critical alert conditions (like *intruder* or *PA*) are not reflected in LED or LCD status.

 ## The project

-The objective is to build a keypad emulator running in a standard browser.
+The objective of this project is to build a keypad emulator running in a standard browser.

+## Hardware

 ### Arduino Yún